16th arrondissement of Paris: Demographics and politics

-The 16th arrondissement is one of the strongest areas in the country for the French right.
-In 2017, it gave over 58% of its votes in the first round to right-wing candidate François Fillon; amidst a poor national result of only 20%.
-It then went on to vote for Emmanuel Macron by a landslide in the runoff.
+The 16th arrondissement used to be one of the strongest areas in the country for the French political right.
+At the 2017 French presidential election, for example, it gave over 58% of its votes in the first round to right-wing candidate François Fillon, compared to his national result of 20%.

+However, after the political realignment in French politics in the late 2010s, which saw emerging polarization between Emmanuel Macron’s centrist coalition and the populist-right National Rally, the 16th began breaking for Macronist parties like En Marche! and Renaissance by large margins.
+Both of the arrondissement’s current representatives in the National Assembly, for instance, are from Renaissance.